Graduated from the William Esper Studio.

 In addition to being an American Musical and Dramatic Academy alumni with Lee Tergesen, Gretchen also graduated from the same high school(Valley Regional High School in Deep River, Connecticut) as Lee Tergesen.
 Other notable Valley grads include Justin Haut and Peter Lockyer.

-She is a direct descendant, on her mother's side (Morgan) of William Brewster, Leading Elder of the Pilgrims of The Mayflower, and Capt.
+She is of Dutch (from her paternal grandfather), English, French, Welsh, and Irish ancestry.
+She is a direct descendant on her mother's side (Morgan) of William Brewster, leading elder of the Pilgrims of the Mayflower, and Cornwall-born Capt.
 James Avery, Commander of the Pequot Indians.
 Gretchen's family arrived on the Mayflower and settled in the Stonington, CT, area shortly thereafter.

 Was on the cover of the September 1998 issue of Vanity Fair magazine described as "Hollywood's next It Girl".